RetroDECK/ES-DE/THEMES-DEV.md

 * `fontPath` - type: PATH
     - Path to a TrueType font (.ttf) used as fallback if there is no `staticImage` / `imageType` image defined or found, and if `defaultImage` has not been defined.
 * `fontSize` - type: FLOAT
-    - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
+    - Size of the font as a percentage of screen height for horizontally oriented screens or screen width for vertically oriented screens (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
 This calculation is based on the reference 'S' character so other glyphs may not fill this area, or they may exceed this area.
     - Minimum value is `0.001` and maximum value is `1.5`.
 Note that when running at a really low resolution, the minimum value may get clamped to a larger relative size.
     - Default is `0.045`
 * `letterCase` - type: STRING